inttter/iinter.me/content/using-discid.md

 }
 ```

-To check this package out on GitHub, click [here](https://github.com/inttter/discid), and on NPM [here](https://npmjs.com/package/discid).
-If you'd also like to, ⭐ the repository!
+To check this package and its source code out on GitHub, click [here](https://github.com/inttter/discid), and visit it on NPM [here](https://npmjs.com/package/discid).
+If you'd also like to, [star](https://github.com/inttter/discid/stargazers) the repository!